 Once people feel valued and their contribution is appreciated than their performance is likely to increase.
 The differentiating factor between organisations is often the quality of their staff coupled with the effectiveness of their leaders.

 There are many factors that contribute in creating an effective and strong leader.
-If you'd like to learn how, then enrol now onto the IDM Business Leadership Programme.
+If you'd like to learn how, then enrol now onto the IDM Innovate You: Become a Modern Marketing Leader course.
 Designed for those who are seeking to gain or develop skills to deal with the complex nature of business leadership.